PRAYER

 Where does this declaration come from?

 Therefore, prayer is not an option for man, but an imperative necessity.
-Prayer is man exercising his legal authority on earth, requesting the influx of Heaven onto this planet.
+Prayer is man exercising his legal authority on earth, requesting the influence of Heaven onto our planet.

 Since ancient times, humanity has had and continues to have an activity that is perhaps somewhat mysterious or misunderstood, called "prayer," which is the religious expression of each culture or civilization, on every continent around the world, reflecting the need to communicate with a world different from the one that now inhabits.